daniethecreator/MechaCar_Statistical_Analysis/README.md

 **Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.**

+In order to quantify how the MecahCar performs against the compeition, I would look at mpg, highway fuel efficiency, cost, safty rating, and torque as the comparison metrics.

 **In your description, address the following questions:
 What metric or metrics are you going to test?**
+I would use mpg, highway fuel efficiency, cost, safty rating, and torque as prilimaniary metrics and would explore others if there were no significant differences.

 **What is the null hypothesis or alternative hypothesis?**

 **What statistical test would you use to test the hypothesis?
 And why?**

 **What data is needed to run the statistical test?**